-Our BA Program gives students a solid foundation in the fundamentals of writing, language, and literature with the flexibility to focus on a particular area of interest.
+Our BA Program gives students a solid foundation in the fundamentals of writing, language, and literature and the flexibility to focus on a particular area of interest.
 To complete the Bachelor of Arts (B.A.) degree program, a total of 45 hours is required, including a minor, second major, or other approved program and general electives.
-Students must take at least 32 hours at the junior-senior level at WCU to satisfy general university degree requirements.
+Students must take at least 30 hours at the junior-senior level at WCU to satisfy general university degree requirements.

 In this concentration, students explore written and visual texts from both critical and creative perspectives in their cultural contexts.
 They also develop writing and analytical skills including research, collaboration, and facility with relevant new technologies.